 This section lists the limitations of using schemaless data management.

 You can only have one node table if a dynamic label is used in its definition.
 This restriction also applies to the edge table.
-The following are disallowed:
+Spanner doesn't permit the following:

 - Defining a node table with a dynamic label alongside any other node tables.